From “It looks clean” to “I know it’s clean”

 “Historically, cleaning has been something that happened after employees had gone home,” says Joseph.
 “PURE SPACE happens during the day, while people are at the office, so they can actually see it being done.”
-This marked focus on hygiene has the added benefit of encouraging employees to modify their own behaviour, so that they contribute to keeping the workplace safe for everyone.
+This marked focus on hygiene has the added benefit of encouraging employees to modify their own behavior, so that they contribute to keeping the workplace safe for everyone.

 Same high standard across all locations

-For global companies – or companies with several offices – PURE SPACE offers standardisation across all locations.
+For global companies – or companies with several offices – PURE SPACE offers standardization across all locations.
 So staff can be confident that, wherever they work, the same high standard of hygiene has been implemented.

-“By implementing the same product across buildings, regions and geographies, we can then measure it on a cross-country, globalised basis.
+“By implementing the same product across buildings, regions and geographies, we can then measure it on a cross-country, globalized basis.
 This allows us to upgrade it faster, and to test its efficacy in its broadest sense on a standard product.
 In this way, we can move and change over time, as insights develop into the best way of doing this,” Joseph says.

 More than a pandemic solution